 Preparatory School – Nursery to Year 6

-In Preparatory School, children’s suitability is assessed during their taster day or taster session in Nursery.
-Their teachers will provide feedback to the Head at the end of the day and this, along with their most recent school report will be used to determine if a place will be offered.
+In Preparatory School, a child’s suitability is assessed during their taster day or taster session in Nursery/ Pre-School.
+Children looking to join in our reception class or above will complete a number of informal assessments during the course of the day.
+Teachers will also provide feedback to the Head of the Preparatory School at the end of the day and this, along with their most recent school report will be used to determine if a place can be offered.

 Senior School – Years 7-11

-Entry to Year 12 is determined on GCSE results, school reports, and a successful interview with the Headmaster.
+Entry to Year 12 is determined by GCSE results (or equivalent), school reports, and a successful interview with the Headmaster.

-Children must gain a minimum of 6 GCSE subjects at grade B or above and the following subjects also have additional requirements:
+Students will have a minimum of 6 GCSE subjects at Level 5 (grade C) or above and the following subjects also have additional requirements:

-- Further Mathematics - A in GCSE Mathematics
+- Further Mathematics: Level 7 in GCSE Mathematics

 - Science subjects: Level 6 in GCSE Mathematics